-- Contrary to some recent statements reported in the media, the dredged material is not radioactive waste.
+- Contrary to what you may have read on social media, the dredged material is not radioactive waste.
 It is sediment from the Bristol Channel sea bed at the Hinkley Point C power station site

 What is the marine licence for?